darbyjohnston/tlRender/README.md

 ------------
 ![tlrplay](etc/Images/tlrplay-glfw-screenshot1.PNG)

-The example application "tlrplay-glfw" plays back timelines using tlRender with GLFW.
+The example "tlrplay-glfw" plays back timelines using a GLFW based application.

 Timelines can be opened from the command line.
 A HUD (heads up display), keyboard shortcuts, and command line options provide controls for the